ANDALUCÍA - GRANADA - PREMIOS ANDALUCÍA DE GASTRONOMÍA 2022 - DAY 1

 +34 958 60 01 83

-The next stop was to the interesting Preindustrial Sugar Cane Museum in Motril.
+The next stop was the fascinating Preindustrial Sugar Cane Museum in Motril.

-The museum is unique in its kind due to its location, materials and multimedia didactical methods used.
+The museum is unique in its kind due to its location, the materials used, and the multimedia didactic methods employed.

-The culture and landscape of the town have been linked to the processes, exploitation and manufacture of sugar cane for almost a 1000 years.
+The culture and landscape of the town have been linked to the processes of cultivation, exploitation, and manufacture of sugarcane for almost 1000 years.

 Furthermore, it preserves the oldest mill in Europe.